 After a long pause in hikes, prime rates in Canada are on the move again.
 As of June 14, 2023, the prime rate is 6.95%, rising another 0.25% (25 basis points).

 The prime rate was pegged at 2.45% for a while after the pandemic hit Canada in 2020.

-The only other time in recent history that the prima rate fell below 2.50% was in April 2009 during the thick of the financial crises.
+As of then, the only other time in recent history that the prime rate has fallen below 2.50% was in April 2009 during the thick of the financial crisis.

-What is the prime rate and how does it impact your wallet?
+What is the prime rate in Canada, and how does it impact your wallet?
 Read on to find out.

 What is the Prime Rate?

 The prime rate is the interest rate banks and other financial institutions use as a starting point for their variable interest rate products.